|Google Search www.google.com

 recovery potential.
 They may not know that there are fitness professionals who can help them when physical

 As for the name of the book, you can see we did not call it, Dear Stroke, You Suck.
-The reason is that Gary
+The reason is that Gary was

-to paint a long, thin, stroke with the paintbrush, but his hand paints a short, thick stroke.
+a long, thin, stroke with the paintbrush, but his hand paints a short, thick stroke.

 I decided right then, The Stroke of An Artist would be the name of the book.